remogatto/mandala/README.md

 events, the other is responsible for rendering the scene.
 In order to dealing with application resources (images, sounds, configuration files, etc.), the framework provides an ResourceManager object.
-Client code sends request to it in order to obtain resources as
-<tt>io.Reader</tt> instances.
-In the desktop application this simply
-means opening the file at the given path.
+Client code sends request to it in order to obtain resources as slices of bytes.
+In the desktop application this simply means opening the file at the given path.
 In the Android application the framework will unpack the apk archive on the fly getting the requested resources from it.
 However, is the framework responsibility to deal with the right native method for opening file.
 From the client-code point of view the request will be the same.

 The bothering steps needed to build, package and deploy the application on the device are simplified using a set of predefined